ycm-core/YouCompleteMe/README.md

 3. If you previously used Eclim or Syntastic for Java, disable them for Java.

 4. Edit a Java file from your project.

+For the best experience, we highly recommend at least Vim 8.0.1493 when using Java support with YouCompleteMe.

 #### Java Project Files